 2009-08 A- Small bowl with footprint design, Transition Period, 1890s

 This is a really small bowl and I loved it well before Ed Wade said it was Nampeyo.
 My first reaction (every time I look at it) is to smile.
 This is an engaging foot.
-J The bowl is unique in the Nampeyo oeuvre.
+The bowl is unique in the Nampeyo oeuvre.
 With crackled slip on the inside and stone polished on the outside, the finish is a mongrel between Polacca ware and Sikyatki revival ware. (“Walpi Polychrome,” though this pot is monochromatic.)
 The design contains neither traditional Polacca elements nor Sikyatki Revival motifs.
 The bowl is a snapshot of Nampeyo in transition experimenting with new finishes and designs.
 It’s a sweet piece but not monumental, hence the “-” sign.

 2009-10 A- Worn large sikyatki revival canteen with strap

 This canteen is an “A” both because of the aesthetic qualities of the pot and its ethnographic story (including the strap).
 If the design was on a perfectly preserved (like-new condition) pot, I would appreciate it but give it a B+ as a Nampeyo pot.
 Those funny “radio dial” designs seem odd to me and don’t add much aesthetically, though I generally love the “Bird Hanging from Sky Band” design.
 The addition of the old strap and the probable story of its ethnographic use by (maybe) a member of the Nampeyo family put it over the top (as an “A” pot).
 This is the only Sikyatki Revival pot by Nampeyo I know of that was actually used.
-It’s rare (perhaps unique), hence a top rating in spite of those radio knobs.
+That history rare (perhaps unique), hence a top rating in spite of those radio knobs.

 2009-17 A++ Walpi polychrome piki bowl, Transition Period, 1890s